Please feel free to contact us if you have questions that are not addressed below.

 What are my payment options?

-The TMS Monthly Budget Plan is available during the Spring, Summer & Fall terms for those who would like to pay for their course(s) over a four month period.
+The TMS Monthly Budget Plan is available during the Spring, Summer, and Fall terms for those who would like to pay for their course(s) over a four month period.
 TMS is not available for non-credit courses.
 TMS forms are available at the University Enrollment Center.

-Those enrolled in degree programs may be eligible for financial aid or loans, please apply through the UMass Dartmouth Office of Financial Aid.
+Those enrolled in degree programs may be eligible for financial aid, please apply through the office of Financial Aid.

 Where do I purchase my books?